fhuider/SOP_BIONIC/README.md

 # Guidelines for Sample QC and Data Upload

 #### Questions
 If you have any questions regarding the steps below, please don’t hesitate to contact Floris Huider at f.huider@vu.nl, who coordinates the current phase of the BIONIC project.
 For general questions regarding the overarching project, you can contact Mariska Bot at m.bot@ggzingeest.nl.

 In this SOP we assume you have access to a Linux terminal.
 Please note that if your team is unfamiliar with the software and steps involved in this SOP, one of our team members would happily visit your facility in person to assist in the process.
 To schedule a meeting day for this, please contact f.huider@vu.nl.

+The scripts for sample cleaning below were written by Dr. Jouke-Jan Hottenga, senior researcher at the Vrije Universiteit Amsterdam, with minor project-specific revisions by Floris Huider.
+Instructions for data upload were largely based on the [Genomics Coordination Center wiki](https://wiki.gcc.rug.nl/wiki/Documentation) & the [MOLGENIS eQTL mapping protocol](https://github.com/molgenis/systemsgenetics/wiki/eQTL-mapping-analysis-cookbook-for-RNA-seq-data).

 <br/>